SCORE A SOAK (ANNND HISTORY LESSON) AT 5 NEVADA RESORT HOT SPRINGS | SYDNEY MARTINEZ

 When easing into this experience, there’s no other way to go about it other than embracing the history of the area.
 And trust, me, there is aplenty.
 Hit up one of the many antique shops in Genoa, tour Mormon Station State Park, and definitely grab a signature Bloody Mary at the Genoa Thirst Parlor—Nevada’s Oldest Saloon.
 As you make your way toward David Walley’s, the history manages to run deeper and deeper, if you can imagine that.
 Before it became an official resort, this site was a real deal exchange station on the esteemed Pony Express Route, where riders would switch horses, grab a meal, and even take a restorative soak.

-Unlike any other natural hot springs or hot springs resort in Nevada, David Walley’s offers a robust spa experience.
+Unlike any other natural hot springs or hot springs resort in Nevada, David Walley’s offers a robust relaxation experience.
 Priding themselves in pairing heath, beauty and vitality, hot water zealots and the most experienced spa aficionado will take delight in a large heated swimming pool and five separate mineral spas ranging from 98 to 105 degrees.
-The water itself will assuredly have you feeling like you’ve just uncovered the fountain of youth, but your experience here will really go zero to a hundred with a spa treatment.
-Opt for the Vichy Shower - David Walley’s only spa service that integrates the mineral water from the resort itself - which cascades mineral waters over you before the most savvy massage therapist applies an all natural scrub that oxygenates, detoxifies and firms the tone of the skin.
-All that, topped with a delightful steak dinner and glass of bubbly at the on-site restaurant and lavish rooming accommodations?
+The water itself will assuredly have you feeling like you’ve just uncovered the fountain of youth, but your experience here will really go zero to a hundred with a delightful steak dinner and glass of bubbly at the on-site restaurant and lavish rooming accommodations.
 That right there is the stuff hot springs heaven is made of.

 BAILEY'S HOT SPRINGS - TEMPORARILY CLOSED FOR RENOVATION